reymon359/how-to-live/advices/Smile/index.md

 You don't need to have a reason to smile.

-Smile with other people and when you are alone.
+Smile with other people, but also when you are alone.

 When you are introducing yourself to someone, smile at them.

-If you are having a difficult moment, smile as much as you can.
+If you are having a difficult moment, don't forget to smile at it.

-Smile and be grateful for what you have.
+Smile and be grateful.

 ## Quotes